 Curriculum themes and topics

-The College’s curriculum prepares students for life in British Society.
+The academy's curriculum prepares students for life in British Society.
 This includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.

-Mutual respect is taught within formal PSHCE and RE lessons and on an informal nature throughout the College day.
+Mutual respect is taught within formal PSHCE and RE lessons and on an informal nature throughout the school day.
 Students are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through the E-Safety policy and PSHE work on keeping themselves safe.
 Through the PSHE and Citizenship programme, students learn about different political ideologies and are encouraged to develop their understanding through research, questioning, presentations and debate.
 All Year 10 students study a short course GCSE in RE where Christianity is explored in the context of philosophical and ethical questions.
 Students make active contributions to discussions and explore differing views.

 Examples of Promoting British Values: Specific Tutorials and Tutor Group Projects